atorresgalvis/TNT-scripts-for-phylogenomics/README.md

 <br/>

 ### 5. SearchGeneTrees.run
 This script calculates the gene trees from a TNT dataset where each gene is included as a different block.
-When the script is run from TNT windows-menu version, a dialog box is opened to define the settings (Fig. 6).
-In linux, mac and windows command-line versions of TNT, the script should be run with arguments (see the help of the script).
+When the script is run from TNT Windows-menu version, a dialog box is opened to define the settings (Fig. 6).
+In Linux, Mac and Windows command-line versions of TNT, the script should be run with arguments (see the help of the script).
 <p align="center">
 <img src="https://github.com/atorresgalvis/TNT-scripts-for-phylogenomics/blob/main/Figures/Fig6.png" alt="alt text" width="500" height="322">
 </p>